RedisLabs/redislabs-docs/content/platforms/kubernetes/redb/create-aa-database.md

       kubectl get rec --all-namespaces
       ```
 - **API hostname** `<api-hostname>`:
-  - Description: Hostname used to access the Redis Enterprise cluster API from outside the K8s cluster.
+  - Description: Hostname used to access the Redis Enterprise cluster API from outside the K8s cluster
   - Format: string
   - Example value: `api.abc.cde.redisdemo.com`
   - How to get it: you choose
 - **Ingress suffix** `<ingress-suffix>`:
-  - Description: Combined with database name to create the Active-Active database hostname.
+  - Description: Combined with database name to create the Active-Active database hostname
   - Format: string
   - Example value: `-fgh.ijk.redisdemo.com`
   - How to get it: you choose
 - **REC admin credentials** `<username> <password>`:
-  - Description: Admin username and password for the REC stored in a secret.
+  - Description: Admin username and password for the REC stored in a secret
   - Format: string
   - Example value: username: `user@redisdemo.com`, password: `something`
   - How to get them: